zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 If your component isn't used for the majority of users and it would increase the bundle by a lot, have a look at this solution.

-Usually we wait for an API request to resolve, before we render anything.
-But when lazy loading components we face an additional async layer: The JS of the component.
-So overall we need to await for two things:
-1. async API requests to resolve
-2. async component JS files to load and mount

-The 2nd point from above can be tricky.
+Wait for async components to be lazily loaded and mounted can be tricky.
 You need to render the component but the mounting happens later.
+Here's a gist of how it could be done.

 ```tsx {linenos=table}
 function Parent({ isLoggedIn }) {